-On your second full day in Cappadocia, enjoy the picturesque village of Mustafapasa, the rock-cut churches of Soganlı Valley, the remarkable underground city of Kaymakli and a fabulous opportunity to experience Turkish home cooking!
+On your second full day in Cappadocia, enjoy the scenic beauty of Ihlara Valley, the picturesque village of Mustafapasa, the rock-cut churches of Soganlı and a fabulous opportunity to learn the art of Turkish home cooking!

-Drive first to Mustafapasa, a perfectly preserved Greek village in the heart of Anatolia.
+Drive first to Ihlara Valley, a long gorge cut into the volcanic rock, honeycombed with rock-cut underground dwellings and churches from the Byzantine period.
+Then visit Mustafapasa, a perfectly preserved Greek village in the heart of Anatolia.
 The former Greek inhabitants left the village in 1923 during the population exchange between Turkey and Greece.
-Then continue to Soganli Valley, which has been inhabited since the earliest days of the Christian era.